signalogic/SigSRF_SDK/README.md

 #Install Scripts
 autoInstall_Sig_BSDK_XXX.sh script is used to install Signalogic_sw_host_DirectCore_XXX.rar package

-Run the script, and it will prompt blow shown options to choose from:
+Run the script, and it will prompt with the option shown below:

     1) Signalogic SW installation